Doug, Provider Man

 A Week with The Fam

 In promoting qualities of the Sabbath, Sunday is also a day of no work, no chores.
-Dishes start to pile (unless we cheat with paper plates), rooms become messy (in a matter of hours), and nobody cares.
-Took a while to get used to, but now I look forward to the only day I let myself read, nap, cuddle and play… without guilt or a timer.
+Dishes start to pile, rooms become messy, and nobody cares.
+Took a while to get used to, but now I look forward to the only day I let myself read, nap, and play… without guilt or a timer.
 You should try it.
 It’ll change your life.

 Our family has issues, but we’re in it for keeps.
-We disappoint, argue, misunderstand and frustrate.
+We disappoint, argue, misunderstand, and frustrate.
 But we also play, listen, apologize, and above all… love.
-Jesus is the center of our home, and we know He intentionally gave us each other.
+Our goal is to keep Jesus the center of our home, and we know He intentionally gave us each other.
 Period.